Isotop7/expiro/README.md

 ### 💻 Client

-- `isgood-esp`: Reference implementation of a ESP microcontroller and a connected barcode scanner to check in products
+- `expiro-esp`: Reference implementation of a ESP microcontroller and a connected barcode scanner to check in products

 ## 🤝 Contributing